All-Natural Ways to Keep Viruses at Bay this Flu Season!

 Flu season is upon us, and that means if you get the flu, you’ll miss work and/or have to deal with sick kids.
-To avoid the inconvenience and time lost, here are some all-natural methods you can use to keep you and your family from getting sick this flu season.
+To avoid the inconvenience and time lost, here are some all natural remedies and ways you can use to keep you and your family from getting sick this flu season and stay healthy.

 1. Stay Warm

 The easiest way to keep from getting sick is to stay warm and dry if you have to brace cold winter weather on a daily basis.
 If you need to go outside, make sure your hands, neck, feet, and core are properly insulated.

 2. Hit the Gym and Get Some Rest